albacoretuna/how-to-annoy-a-web-developer/README.md

 * Love software methodology jargon like: scrum, kanban,...
 Every Monday suggest: Shall we switch to monkey swing tree method that only came out yesterday?
 * Keep telling your developer: "You don't understand the business aspect of this"
 * Ask for a quick prototype, and when it's ready tell your developer it's good enough let's deploy it to production.
+* Don't focus on describing a problem but instead try to offer a solution or even prescribe an implementation.

 ## <a name="partner">Section 10  -   If You Are in a Relationship with a Developer</a>